daleyjones/quiz-week4-javascript-code/README.md

 3. JavaScript

 ## Credits
-This project was created by [Daley Jones].
+This Quiz project was created by [Daley Jones].

 ![Screenshot of my quiz page .](./assets/css/images/quizz.png)